mvolkmann/blog/src/python/python-compared-to-js.md

 ## List Comprehensions

-Python supports list comprehensions, but JavaScript does not.
+Python supports list comprehensions that create a list, but JavaScript does not.
 Here are some examples.

 ```py